nicklockwood/FastCoding/README.md

         }
     }

 Note that the baz inside bar contains an alias to the baz inside foo.
 When saved as a FastCoder file and the loaded again, these will atually be the same object.
 It doesn't matter whether bar.baz aliases foo.baz or vice-versa; FastCoder aliasing supports forward references, and even circuluar references (where an object contains an alias to itself).
 The alias syntax works like a keypath, although unlike rgualr keypaths you can using numbers to represent array indices.
-For example, in the following code, foo points to the second objct in the bar array ("Cruel"):
+For example, in the following code, foo points to the second object in the bar array ("Cruel"):

     {
         "foo": { "$alias": "bar.1" },